What to Harvest Each Month (Veg & Fruit)

 • Winter harvests rely on hardy varieties and careful timing earlier in the year.

-When you understand the full seasonal cycle, you avoid gaps in your UK seasonal harvest calendar and use your growing space far more efficiently.
+When you understand the full seasonal cycle, you avoid gaps in your harvests and use your growing space far more efficiently.

 Match Crops to Your Growing Space